Who made the decision to leave the EU?

 So, here’s THE key question: Who made the decision for the UK to leave the EU?

 It wasn’t the referendum.
 The referendum, as agreed by Parliament, was advisory only and not legally capable of making any decision.
 This was confirmed by the Supreme Court, who also ruled that the decision to leave the EU had to be taken by Parliament.

 But Parliament didn’t make the decision either.

 Following the referendum, there was no debate or vote by MPs on the specific question of WHETHER Brexit should go ahead.
-The then Brexit Secretary, David Davis, erroneously told Parliament in January 2017 that a Parliamentary decision wasn’t necessary, as ‘the decision’ to leave had already been taken by the referendum.
+The then Brexit Secretary, David Davis, erroneously told Parliament in January 2017 that a Parliamentary decision wasn’t necessary, as ‘the decision’ to leave the EU had already been taken by the referendum.

 A ‘decision’ that the Supreme Court ruled was not capable of being made by an advisory referendum.
 And remember, the Supreme Court ruling came about – thanks to Gina Miller’s successful legal challenge – because Theresa May’s government had wanted to implement Brexit without ANY approval of Parliament.)

 ▪ WAS PARLIAMENT MISLED?

 Mr Davis advised Parliament that, since the ‘decision’ to leave the EU was already made, all that Parliament was required to do was to give the Prime Minister authority to notify the EU of an ‘intention’ to leave.
 An intention is not a decision.
 It is not even binding.

 Indeed, the European Court of Justice ruled that Brexit could be cancelled at any time during the Article 50 notice period, with Britain remaining an EU member on exactly the same terms as before. (i.e. Brexit could have been unilaterally cancelled by Britain at any time until 11pm on 31 January 2020, when the Article 50 notice period expired).

 In January 2017, Parliament was presented with one of the shortest bills ever, ‘The European Union (Notification of Withdrawal) Bill’.
 The Bill simply stated:

 - (1) The Prime Minister may notify, under Article 50(2) of the Treaty on European Union, the United Kingdom’s intention to withdraw from the EU.

 - (2) This section has effect despite any provision made by or under the European Communities Act 1972 or any other enactment.

 Significantly, this Bill did not include or agree the content of the Article 50 notification letter that Theresa May later unilaterally composed and sent to the EU.
 When Parliament passed the Bill to give power to Mrs May to notify the EU of an intention to leave, the world was led to believe that Parliament had voted to leave the EU.

 Nothing of the sort had happened.
 To repeat: Parliament never actually debated and voted on the specific question of whether the UK should leave the EU.

 ▪ WHO MADE THE DECISION TO LEAVE?

 So, since the referendum couldn’t make a decision to leave the EU, and Parliament didn’t make the decision, who did?
 That mystery was unravelled in June 2018, at a ‘permission hearing’ in the High Court regarding the validity of Article 50.

 That hearing established that the Prime Minister, Theresa May, EXCLUSIVELY AND INDIVIDUALLY made the executive decision for the UK to leave the EU.
 Lord Justice Gross and Mr Justice Green unusually made their judgment citable and ruled that the decision to leave the EU was contained in the Prime Minister’s Article 50 notification letter of 29 March 2017, to Donald Tusk, the then President of the European Council.

 In that letter, Theresa May stated that ‘the people of the United Kingdom’ had made ‘the decision’ to leave the EU, even though the Supreme Court had ruled that the referendum was advisory only and not legally entitled or capable of making any decision.
 She also erroneously advised Mr Tusk in her letter that ‘the decision’ to leave the EU had been ‘confirmed’ by the United Kingdom Parliament.

 To repeat: Parliament had only given the Prime Minister permission to give notice to the EU of an ‘intention’ to withdraw from the EU.
 That’s not at all the same as a specific decision to leave.

 ▪ THE CONSTITUTIONAL QUESTION

 Under the EU treaty, a member state giving notice under Article 50 must do so in accordance with its constitution.
 But the UK doesn’t have a written [codified] constitution, and the fact that the referendum was advisory only muddled the entire exercise.

 It’s unlikely that the written constitutions of other EU member states would have permitted a Brexit with the support of just 37% of the electorate.
 Our Parliament was refused an opportunity to specifically debate and vote on whether the country should leave.
 Brexit was presented as a fait accompli.
 On this basis alone, it could be argued that the EU should not have accepted the Article 50 notice as valid.

 It’s perhaps understandable that the EU would not have wanted to challenge Britain’s ‘decision’ to leave the EU, even though on the face of it the decision was flawed.
 But the Opposition – Labour – could have challenged the flawed process whereby Britain was to leave the EU on the say-so of a mere 37% of the electorate and in a referendum which was only won with the use of lies and illegalities on a shocking scale.

 Labour could have taken legal action to challenge the process, right through to our Supreme Court and the European Court of Justice.
 Instead, they complied with the flawed process and backed it, making it difficult for them to complain about it later.

 ▪ WHAT SHOULD HAVE HAPPENED?